35 Best Art Museums in the World, Ranked

-Which museums are truly the best, though?
+Which museums are truly the best for art, though?
 We all know the heavy hitters, like the Louvre in Paris or the Metropolitan Museum of Art in New York.
 But what about the lesser-known ones that tell the more niche histories and showcase a finely tuned collection?
+Or the ones that aren't necessarily known for art but have incredible art displays?

 Location: Florence, Italy